What to do if iPhone stuck in Apple Logo loop?

 Apple Centers is about RM80.
 But they still charging the customer even it’s not successful.
 What a jerk.

-If you just Google and found this solved your problem, I don’t mind you to drop a “thank you” message in WhatsApp below.
+If you just Google and found this solved your problem, I don’t mind you dropping a “thank you” message in WhatsApp below.
 So this can encourage me to write more articles like this.
-This troubleshooting Apple loop issue is just a basic course for my students.
-I still have more advanced methods to check.
+This troubleshooting Apple loop issue is just the tip of the iceberg in my class.
+I still have more advanced methods to teach.

 Scenario 2: Update process failed.
 Error Code appeared.